-Guided walking tours are given daily at 9:30am, 10:30am, 1:00pm and 2:00pm.
+Guided – Guided walking tours are given daily at 9:30 am, 10:30 am, 1:00 pm and 2:00 pm.
 There are two main trails, the Grave Kiva Trail (lower ridge) and the Great House Trail (upper ridge).
-Each usually lasts about 2.5 hours and leaves from the VIsitor Center.
-The Visitor Center has a small gift shop and several displays including ancient artifacts and a pit house.
+Each usually lasts about 2.5 hours and leaves from the Visitor Center.
+There is a small gift shop and several displays including ancient artifacts and a pit house.

 Season: mid May – late September